SeanaParker/How-Layoffs-Reshaped-the-Workforce-Trends-and-Patterns-2020-2023/README.md

-# How Layoffs Reshaped the Workforce: Trends and Patterns (2020-2023)
+# How Layoffs Reshaped the Workforce: Employment Trends (2020-2023)

 ## Table of Contents